Avaruuskadetti/fullthrust-tools/README.md

 Your development instance will be up on [http://localhost:3000](http://localhost:3000).

 Warning: the code base is largely not refactored or cleaned up yet.
-This has been
+This site originates as a quick and dirty experiment to learn typescript and especially some of the older parts of the code are rather ugly.
+I will attend to this at some point, but for now, here be dragons.